 The ESG program requires each local continuum of care (CoC) to have a rapid rehousing program and encourages local CoCs to spend more than the minimum requirement on rapid re-housing.
-Rapid re-housing focuses on quickly moving households out of homelessness and into permanent housing.
+Rapid rehousing focuses on quickly moving households out of homelessness and into permanent housing.
 This has the potential to decrease the length of time participants spend homeless, taking strain off of the shelter system.
-The funding formula which distributes ESG funding takes "length of homelessness" into account.
-It also rewards CoCs who have the shorter average lengths of homelessness.
+The funding formula which distributes ESG funding takes "exits to permanent housing" and "returns to homelessness" into account.

 Homeless prevention programs are also funded by ESG and other state funds.
 These funds allow agencies to keep individuals and families from becoming homeless in the first place.
 This allows families to avoid potential trauma, upheaval, and an eviction on their record.
 To promote efficient use of funds, DEHCR encourages targeting of prevention funds towards those with the greatest need.
-The funding formula which distributes ESG funding takes reduction in first time homelessness into account, and rewards CoCs who have managed to reduce first time homelessness through prevention and diversion efforts.